 Driving increased customer traffic to our salons.
 We are committed to establishing ULTA as a leading salon authority.
 We seek to increase salon traffic and grow salon revenues by providing high quality and consistent services from our licensed stylists, who are knowledgeable about the newest hair fashion trends.
 Our objective is to create customer loyalty, increase conversion of our retail customers to our salon services, encourage referrals and distinguish our salons from those of our competitors.
-Our stylists are trained to sell haircare products to their customers by demonstrating the products while styling their customers' hair.
+Our sylists are trained to sell hairer products to their customers by demonstrating the products while styling their customers' hair.
 Additionally, we have refined our recruiting methods, hiring procedures and training programs to enhance stylist retention, which is an important factor in salon productivity.

 Expanding our online business.
-We plan to go live with a new version of our website in the first half of 2008 or earlier to enhance the overall ULTA experience with greater functionality, ease-of-use and integration with our customer loyalty program.
+We plan to go live with a new version of our website in the first half of 2008 or earlier to enhance the overall ULTA experience with greater functionality, ease-of-use and integration with our loyalty program.
 We also intend to establish ourselves as a leading online beauty resource for women by providing our customers with information on key trends and products, including editorial content and links to our vendor partners.
 Through the re-launch of our website, we believe we will be well positioned to capitalize on the growth of Internet sales of beauty products.
-We believe our website and retail stores will provide our customers with an integrated multi-channel shopping experience and increased flexibility for their beauty buying needs.
+We believe we will be well positioned to capitalize on the growth of Internet sales of beauty products.
+We believe we will be well positioned to capitalize on the growth of Internet sales of beauty products.
+We believe we will be well positioned to capitalize on the growth of Internet sales of beauty products.
+We believe we will be well positioned to capitalize on the growth of Internet sales of beauty products.
+We believe we will be well positioned to capitalize on the growth of Internet sales of beauty products.
+We believe we will be well positioned to capitalize on the growth of Internet sales of beauty products.
+We believe we will be well positioned to capitalize on the growth of Internet sales of beauty products.
+We believe we will be well positioned to capitalize on the growth of Internet sales of beauty products.

-Our market
+Our marke

 We operate within the large and steadily growing U.S. beauty products and salon services industry.
 This market represented approximately \$75 billion in retail sales, according to Kline & Company and IBISWorld Inc. The approximately \$35 billion beauty products industry includes color cosmetics, haircare, fragrance, bath and body, skincare, salon styling tools and other toiletries.
 Within this market, we compete across all major categories as well as a range of price points by offering prestige, mass and salon products.
-The approximately \$40 billion salon services industry consists of hair, face and nall services.
+The approximately \$40 billion salon services industry consists of hair, face and nail services.

 Distribution for beauty products is varied.
 Prestige products are typically purchased in department or specialty stores, while mass products and staple items are generally purchased at drug stores, food retail stores and mass merchandisers.
 In addition, salon haircare products are sold in salons and authorized professional retail outlets.
 From 2000 to 2006, changes in consumer shopping preferences and industry consolidation have resulted in declines in the market share of department stores from 18% to 15% and of food retail stores and other channels from 33% to 31%, while the specialty retail channel has increased its share of the beauty retail market from 7% to 9%, according to Kline & Company.
-Distribution for salon products and services is highly fragmented.
+Distribution for salon products and services is highly fragmented, with over 350,000 salons in the United States, approximately 75% of which have less than four employees.